This key inflation measure held steady in May - KESQ

 The monthly Personal Consumption Expenditures price index increased by 6.3% for the year ended in May, the Commerce Department reported Thursday.
 That matches April’s reading and suggests that price hikes have taken a breather since hitting a 40-year-high of 6.6% in March.

+Core PCE has been ticking downward since it hit 5.3% in February, but still remains at historically high levels.

+Month over month, prices rose 0.6% in May — higher than April’s 0.2% growth rate but lower than March’s 0.9% increase — while core prices increased 0.3% for the fourth consecutive month.

-The latest PCE report comes just three weeks after the Consumer Price Index, another key inflation measure, showed prices rose by 8.6% year-over-year, their highest increase in 40 years.
+The latest PCE report comes just three weeks after the Consumer Price Index, another key inflation measure, showed prices rose by 8.6% year-over-year in May, their highest increase in 40 years.

 The-CNN-Wire